tracyscott/OSCPlay/README.md

 Also, it doesn't respect native OSC timing constraints.
 Everything is simply based on the original arrival times.

 # Future Work
+* Output Tee rewrite handler for proxying a single message to multiple destinations.
 * Streaming to and from disk.
 * Proper OSC time handling
-* Address re-writing
-* Ability to duplicate/tee streams to more endpoints
 * Various signal cleaning features such as moving averages, compression, clamping, remapping, normalization, etc.
 * Ability to trigger recorded sessions via OSC
 * General usability